Gondola cable cars:

 Megève has an enormous ski area – albeit broken into three major and eight minor sectors – encompassing 445km (277 miles), more than 220 pistes and over 100 lifts.
 The classic resort is at a lower altitude than many other major French alternatives, with its highest point at 2,525m (8,284ft) on Mont-Joly, but snow cover is rarely a problem.

 The largest single area links the village to the old spa town of St Gervais, just over the Mont d'Arbois summit.
 On the other side of Megève, the Rochebrune sector is uniquely accessed from the town itself, while the third sector, Jaillet, is shared with two neighbouring villages: Combloux and La Giettaz.

 The lifts connecting these areas are included on the affordable Evasion Mont Blanc lift pass, which costs less than most ski areas of comparable or smaller size.
-But for those who want the full experience, the Ski Pass Mont Blanc Area pass gives access to eight or so additional villages, such as Chamonix, Les Contamines, Verbier and Courmayeur.
-Skiers pay for this privilege however, as it is one of the most expensive in the Alps.
+Alternatively the larger Ski Pass Mont Blanc pass gives access to eight or so additional villages, such as Chamonix, Les Contamines, Verbier and Courmayeur.

 Boarders and freestyle skiers have two terrain parks, a boardercross and a halfpipe to enjoy, while cross-country skiers can explore 43km (27 miles) of groomed tracks through forests to sunny plateaus.